My First Photography Exhibition

 One, Two or Three Words of Gratitude

-I would like to thank everyone who actively supported me in the planning and realisation of the exhibition: my girlfriend, my friends and Christiane Waak, who offered me to exhibit my photos in her café.
+I would like to thank everyone who actively supported me in the planning and realization of the exhibition: Marie, my friends, and Christiane Waak, who offered me the opportunity to exhibit my photographs in her café.